redhat-cop/openshift-migration-best-practices/running-the-migration.md

 ### Migration environment

-Check your migration environment for the following:
+Prepare your migration environment by checking the following:

 * Ensure that the object storage has sufficient room for the PV data and images being migrated.
 * Increase the [CPU and memory limits of the Migration Controller](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/migrating-applications-with-cam-3-4.html#migration-changing-migration-plan-limits_migrating-3-4) for large migrations.